luhao-yang/luhao-yang.github.io/_posts/blogs-2018/2018-01-04-es6-arrow-function.md

 ---
 id: 161
-title: 'ES6 &#8211; Arrow Function'
+title: "ES6 &#8211; Arrow Function"
 #date: 2018-01-04T22:25:04+00:00
 author: Luhao
-summary: 'An arrow function expression has a shorter syntax than a function expression and does not have its own this, arguments, super, or new.target. '
+summary: "An arrow function expression has a shorter syntax than a function expression and does not have its own this, arguments, super, or new.target. "
 layout: post
 #guid: http://flywithfan.net/?p=161
 #permalink: /javascript/161/